node-red/node-red.github.io/docs/hardware/raspberrypi.md

 ---

 From June 2018 Node-RED can be installed from the Pi Menu - Preferences - Recommended Software application installed on the Raspbian SD card image that can be downloaded from [RaspberryPi.org](https://www.raspberrypi.org/downloads/raspbian/).
 If installed in this manner it can be upgraded either by using `sudo apt-get upgrade` or using the script below.
-Once the script below has been run then you upgrade by re-running the script.
+Once the script below has been run, you should upgrade by re-running the script.
+If you decide to stick with apt to install npm then you must upgrade it to the latest by `sudo npm i -g npm` before adding any extra nodes.

 ### Install / Upgrade